Squats: How To Squat Properly & Avoid 4 Common Mistakes

 - Strengthen your legs, glutes, and many other muscles

 - Improve your lower body mobility and sport performance(2)

 - Don’t activate the right muscles at the proper intensity

 - Put additional stress on ligaments and joints

 - Increase risk of injury

-The Squat is a lower body exercise.
-You can do the bodyweight version, without added resistance (also called Bodyweight Squat or Air Squat), or with weights such as a barbell (Front Squat and Back Squat are variations of the Barbell Squat).
+Squats are a lower body exercise where the movement itself is an essential part of daily activities like sitting and lifting.(3) You can do the bodyweight version, without added resistance (also called Bodyweight Squat or Air Squat), or with weights such as a barbell (Front Squat and Back Squat are variations of the Barbell Squat).